RisGar/dotfiles/.config/fish/README.md

 # Fish config

-My configuration for the fish shell on macOS.
+- My configuration for the fish shell.

+- All configuration is done inside of `README.md` which is tangled to `config.fish`.
+The other directories like `conf.d` only contain files managed by fisher or homebrew.

 ## Sources